CoDS-GCS/MEGR-APT-code/README.md

 - `/technical_reports` directory contains a separate documentation file to explain scripts.
 - `/logs` directory is the default location for all generated system logs
 - `/model` directory is the default location for all GNN-trained models.
 - `/dataset` directory is the default location for query graphs, IOC files, experiments checkpoints, and results and detected subgraphs.
-- `Investigation_Reports.ipynb`: A notebook with scripts to generate investigation reports for detected subgraphs. the notebook includes a demo scenario for two query graphs from DARPA TC3 CADETS host.
+- `Investigation_Reports.ipynb` : A notebook containing scripts to generate investigation reports for detected subgraphs.
+It includes a demonstration and scripts that could used to re-run the system pipeline and reproduce results.
+If an RDF graph database is not configured, the subgraph extraction step can be skipped — the required subgraphs are already provided in the GitHub repository `experiments/DEMO/`.

 ## Installation
 To setup the environment install `requirements.txt` then `torch_requirements.txt`.
 We prepared an example bash script for setting up the environment `setup_environment.sh`, Please recheck before using it.

 The Stardog graph database instance should be set up, and the RDF Provenance Graphs should be loaded into it using `bash_src/load_to_stardog.sh`.
 The RDF Provenance Graphs are available at this [link](https://drive.google.com/drive/folders/1tCIcOoP8vgQUnq6oMN_aqMo6RgdCHazD?usp=drive_link).
+Stardog could be replaced by any RDF graph engine that supports RDF* such as GraphDB, however, MEGR-APT has been tested with Stardog only, so some adjustments (e.g., in the subgraph extraction script) may be required.

 ## MEGR-APT system Architecture
 ![System Architecture](System_Architecture.png)